jfsantosm/2021-replication-Spatial-Beta-Convergence-Forecasting-Models----Journal-of-Forecasting/README.md

 DOI: https://doi.org/10.1002/for.2816
 DOI: 10.1002/for.2816

-Suggested citation: Felipe Santos-Marquez.
-(2021).
+Suggested citation: Santos-Marquez, F. (2021).
 Spatial Beta-Convergence Forecasting Models: Evidence from Municipal Homicide Rates in Colombia.
 Journal of Forecasting. https://doi.org/10.1002/for.2816.

 This work is licensed under the Creative Commons Attribution-Share Alike 4.0 International License.